Member Solutions

 The starting point for designing any membership structure is having a crystal-clear understanding of who your organization serves and why it exists.

 Your mission acts as the anchor for every decision you make, from the benefits you offer to the tone of your communications.
-Without this clarity, it’s easy to create membership tiers that feel disjointed or fail to connect with your audience.
+Without this clarity, it’s easy to create membership tiers that fail to connect with your audience.

 For instance, a health and wellness organization with a mission to encourage long-term well-being will naturally create memberships that promote ongoing lifestyle changes—such as continuous coaching or annual wellness programs—rather than short-term, one-off access.

-Knowing your audience at a granular level is equally critical.
+Knowing your audience is equally critical.
 This means understanding their goals, pain points, budget, and preferred ways of engaging with your services.
-When you can clearly picture your ideal member, each tier you design can speak directly to their needs, making it far more likely they will join and stay engaged over time.
+When you can clearly picture your ideal member, each tier you design should speak directly to their needs, making it far more likely they will join and stay engaged over time.

 Step 2: Determine the Value Proposition